oracle/terraform-provider-oci/website/docs/d/sch_service_connector.html.markdown

 	* `batch_rollover_time_in_ms` - The batch rollover time in milliseconds.
 	* `bucket` - The name of the bucket.
 Avoid entering confidential information.
 	* `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment containing the metric.
+	* `enable_formatted_messaging` - Whether to apply a simplified, user-friendly format to the message.
+Applies only when friendly formatting is supported by the service connector source and the subscription protocol.
+Example: `true`
 	* `function_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the function.
 	* `kind` - The type descriminator.
 	* `log_group_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Logging Analytics log group.